sjs7007/Learn/Random/javaQuick/javaBasicCheat.md

 	}
 }
 ```
-# 6.More Things you need to look into
+# 6.More things you need to look into

 + Inheritance.
 + Exception Handling.